AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-slack/search-for-wf-items-from-slack.md

 1. Log in to your [!DNL Slack] instance and log in to [!DNL Workfront] from [!DNL Slack].\
    For more information about logging in to [!DNL Workfront] from [!DNL Slack], see the "Logging In to [!DNL Workfront] from [!DNL Slack]" section in [Access [!DNL Adobe Workfront] from [!DNL Slack]](../../workfront-integrations-and-apps/using-workfront-with-slack/access-workfront-from-slack.md).

-1. From any channel, start typing either of the following commands in the message field:&nbsp;
+1. From any channel, start typing either of the following commands in the message field:

    `/workfront search <keyword>`